 Tips for Living with Community Cats

-Residents are encouraged to use their own humane traps to trap feral and community cats and seek these services through privately operated organizations, such as Texas Coalition for Animal Protection, Spay Neuter Network and SPCA of Texas.
+Residents are also encouraged to use their own humane traps to trap feral and community cats and seek TNR services through privately operated organizations, such as Texas Coalition for Animal Protection, Spay Neuter Network and SPCA of Texas.

 Although some residents may enjoy having the cats around, others may not.
-The following information may be helpful for those residents wanting to deter these cats from their properties.
+For residents and businesses wanting to deter the cats from their properties, the following information may be helpful.

 Cats are digging in my garden/flowerbeds.